 6. See the dragon breathe fire in Diagon Alley (Universal Studios Park)

 Although I am a crazy Harry Potter fan, I’ve yet to introduce the books to my kids.
 I really thought the first time we visited the Wizarding World of Harry Potter that I’d be the only one fascinated – but I’d forgotten there was a dragon!
 Oh my goodness, Harrison loves this dragon so much!
 From the first visit when he was only just two-years old, he has been obsessed with this thing!
 The dragon can be found atop Gringotts Bank at the end of Diagon Alley, you really can’t miss it when you walk in.
 When asked, the Universal Team Members will tell you that when the dragon breathes fire is up to the dragon, but we found it to be about every 15 minutes, and it is truly amazing when it happens!
 We’ve spent hours sitting in Diagon Alley with a frozen butterbeer, just waiting for the dragon to breathe fire!
 A word of caution though: I’ve seen some little ones spooked by the dragon, so I would suggest maybe looking it up on YouTube before you go to gauge whether or not your little one will love it or hate it.
-While you’re in the Wizarding World of Harry Potter, take a look for all the little hidden secrets to be found – this post by Number 2 Pencil outlines some really great tips!
+If you want to spend a bit more time exploring all things Harry Potter, then take a look at my Complete one day itinerary for The Wizarding World of Harry Potter.

 7. See the dinosaurs at Camp Jurassic (Islands of Adventure)